 Above the Rose meadow is our fledgling orchard.
 We have raised the apples from tiny scions of local trees.
 Hazelnuts, quinces, plums, pears and greengages are slowly maturing.
-Now that some of our walls have been repaired we are considering training new varieties up the south facing walls.
+Now that our walls have been repaired we are considering training new varieties up the south facing walls.
 Nothing really happens in a hurry here, thinking takes as long as growing.

 |TICKETS||GARDEN STORIES||WHAT'S ON|